Princess Leia

 Many media scores nowadays will assign important characters their own musical themes that recur each time the character is featured.
 This practice went in and out of fashion for a time, but resurged in the mid-1970s thanks to films like Star Wars, and has remained a popular approach to media scoring.

-Before defining in detail what a leitmotif is and how it is used in film, we will begin with a concrete example of a leitmotif in a well-known film trilogy: the “Into the West” leitmotif from Lord of the Rings.
+Before defining in detail what a leitmotif is and how it is used in film, we will begin with some concrete examples of leitmotifs in a well-known film trilogy: Lord of the Rings.

 This analysis summarizes Bribitzer-Stull (2015), 294-299.